 Let’s face it, it seems so simple that everyone should do it.
-As a matter of fact, if I intend to move my product to the Internet of Things, the only reasonable thing I should do is open a connection with my thing, get information and display it in my web.
+As a matter of fact, if I intend to move my product to the Internet of Things, the only reasonable thing I should do is open a connection with my thing, get information and display it on my web.
 A TCP/IP connection should do, and anyone can do that.
 But… Oh, wait!

 It’s really not so simple.
 For that reason, I would like to share with you these 4 things to have in mind when moving your products to the Internet of Things:

-1. Size and volumetry, translates to scalability
+1. Size and volumetry translates to scalability

 One of the most common mistakes when facing a solution is not realizing that the biggest issues come when the amount of devices in the solution is multiplied by the amount of information each device sends.
-The amount of information is the sum of many factors like the amount of times a day the device connects, the amount of data contained every time, and the protocol used to send the information.
+The amount of information is the sum of many factors like the number of times a day the device connects, the amount of data contained every time, and the protocol used to send the information.
 Once we have this solved, we will need to take care of the architecture, relational databases, non-relational databases, bandwidth…